 - Horizontal additions or Vertical building additions / enlargements of any kind for buildings and houses.

 - Even though you may not be changing the size of an existing building when you change the use you may need to do a zoning analysis.
 Zoning not only governs the size of a building but also the use of a building.

-An architect needs three things to conduct a zoning analysis.
+An architect needs three things to conduct a zoning analysis, besides a location.
 The first is to know what you are looking to do.
 Zoning can often have multiple options so if we know your goals at the start that can help us focus the analysis.
 If you do not know what you want to do then the analysis can be more broad and cover the general regulations and options.
 The second is to know of any easements, covenants, deed restrictions or development / air rights transfers on the property.
 The third thing we need is a property survey.
 The property survey is done by a licensed land surveyor not by an architect.
 Always make sure to hire licensed professionals.